A visit to your local pawn shop may result in a high-interest loan versus a dramatic trade of merchandise for heaps of cash.

 With a pawn loan, when you trade your valuable to your local pawn shop, they are likely to use your item as collateral while they wait for you to pay them back with interest.
 Although these types of transactions are on the decline for 40% of pawnbrokers, according to a 2019 survey from the National Pawnbrokers Association, they are still a “primary service that pawnbrokers offer to customers who don’t have access to traditional banking services and credit.”

 This process of trading collateral for a loan is much different than just trading a valuable item for a heap of cash.
 You can read more about the realities of pawn shops and collateral loans here.
-Information about other types of personal loans and their risks can be found here.

 Why is it that Pawn Stars can so consistently find unique historical artifacts, like President John F. Kennedy’s cigar box or a Hasselhoff-signed buoy?
 The stars have some help that the average pawn shop owner likely does not.